On Information-Theoretic Measures of Predictive Uncertainty: Experimental Details and Additional Results

 \subsection{Active Learning}

+In this section, we provide additional details on the active learning experiments described in the main paper.

-Finally, we investigated the proposed framework of uncertainty measures on active learning tasks.
-We conducted experiments on the MNIST and FMNIST datasets.
-A small CNN (5x5 conv [1 to 6 channels], 2x2 max-pool, 5x5 conv [6 to 12 channels], 2x2 max-pool, two linear layers with hidden size 32 and a final output linear layer; ReLU activations after each max-pool and linear layer except the last as well as dropout with dropout between linear layers) was utilized.
-For DE, the dropout rate was set to zero, for MCD it was set to 0.2 for experiments on both datasets.
-Training of the models utilized the Adam optimizer \citep{Kingma:15} for 50 epochs with a learning rate of 1e-3, a batch size of 32 and l2 weight decay of 1e-4.
+The network architective of the utilized small CNN are: 5x5 conv [1 to 6 channels], 2x2 max-pool, 5x5 conv [6 to 12 channels], 2x2 max-pool, two linear layers with hidden size 32 and a final output linear layer; ReLU activations after each max-pool and linear layer except the last as well as dropout with dropout rate 0.2 between linear layers.
+The training of the models utilized the Adam optimizer \citep{Kingma:15} for 50 epochs with a learning rate of 1e-3, a batch size of 32 and l2 weight decay of 1e-4.
 Early stopping was performed on the official validation split of the respective datasets, the evaluation of the performance per step was conducted on the official test splits.
-Note that even though the size of the training dataset increases each step, the effective size, thus the number of gradient steps per epoch, was kept constant at 1000 for the MNIST and 1600 for the FMNIST experiments.
-For DE, we obtain 5 posterior samples (ensemble members), for MCD we obtain 50 posterior samples.
-The average over those samples, the approximated posterior predictive, was used to calculate the accuracies for each acquisition step, as well as for selecting the next datapoints to add to the training dataset from the pool dataset.
+Although the size of the training dataset increases each step, the effective size, thus the number of gradient steps per epoch, was kept constant at 1000 for the MNIST experiments and 1600 for the FMNIST experiments.